irfanbasha9100/irfanbasha9100/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Robotics, Computer Vision &IoT
+- 🔭 I’m currently working on Robotics, Computer Vision & IoT
 - 🌱 I’m currently learning Computer vision & IoT applications
-- 👯 I’m looking to collaborate on
+- 👯 I would love to collaborate with you
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for Internship
 - 💬 Ask me about IoT,Python,ML
 - 📫 How to reach me: irfanbashaparigi9133@gmail.com
 - 😄 Pronouns: Engineer, Developer,Hard worker
-- ⚡ Fun fact: Travelling
+- ⚡ Fun fact: Travelling,Reading
 -->